Update: Cloudflare now issues free certificates for the origin. Click here for more details

 Operating systems and browsers typically have a list of certificate authorities that they implicitly trust.
 If a web site presents a certificate that is signed by an untrusted certificate authority, the browser warns the visitor that something could be afoot.

-One type of attack that could trigger a browser warning is a so-called man-in-the-middle (MitM) attack.
+One type of attack that could trigger a browser warning is a on-path attack.
 In this attack, an attacker places himself in between a visitor and a web site, impersonating both.
 With this attack, the browser thinks it is talking to the server on an encrypted channel, and the server thinks it is talking to the browser, but they are both talking to the attacker who is sitting in the middle.
-All traffic passes through this man-in-the-middle, who is able to read and modify any of the data.
+All traffic passes through this attacker, who is able to read and modify any of the data.

-The certificate authority system is designed to stop the man-in-the-middle attacks.
+The certificate authority system is designed to stop the on-path attacks.
 In TLS, the server uses the private key associated with their certificate to establish a valid connection.
-The server keeps the key secret, so the man-in-the-middle can’t use the site’s real certificate; they have to use one of their own.
+The server keeps the key secret, so the attacker can’t use the site’s real certificate; they have to use one of their own.
 The attacker has to either convince a certificate authority to sign their certificate, or just use it, as is.
-A man-in-the-middle trying to use a certificate that is not validated by a known trusted CA will be caught immediately by modern browsers.
+An attacker trying to use a certificate that is not validated by a known trusted CA will be caught immediately by modern browsers.
 However, not all internet connected services are as diligent about checking certificates.

 Two Segments of the Internet